The Real History of the Romani People and the Misnomer of Gypsies

 ‘Spanish Gypsies.’
 Source: Public Domain

-So who are the Romani?
+So who are the Romani people?
 From where did they originate, and where have they been?

 Recent scholarship has shown the Romani culture has Indian roots.
-Today, many dwell in Europe—Italy, Spain, and Eastern Europe in particular—however, linguistic and genetic specialists are able to point rather confidently to northern Indian Romani origins.
+Ronald Lee’s research suggests that North-Central India is their original homeland, although today many dwell in Europe—Italy, Spain, and Eastern Europe in particular— linguistic and genetic specialists are able to point rather confidently to Indian Romani origins.

 - Rings, Gestures, and Phallus Talismans: The Evil Eye and Ancient Ways to Ward Off Its Power